mahmoodlab/PathomicFusion/README.md

 ```
 </details>

 **Summary:** We propose a simple and scalable method for integrating histology images and -omic data using attention gating and tensor fusion.
 Histopathology images can be processed using CNNs or GCNs for parameter efficiency or a combination of the the two.
-The setup is adaptable for integrating multiple -omic modalities with histopathology and can be used for improved diagnostic, prognostic and theriputic response determinations.
+The setup is adaptable for integrating multiple -omic modalities with histopathology and can be used for improved diagnostic, prognostic and therapeutic response determinations.

 <img src="https://github.com/mahmoodlab/PathomicFusion/blob/master/main_fig.jpg" width="1024"/>